Tat (HIV): Clinical significance

 Inhibition of Tat has been investigated.
 It has been suggested that Tat antagonists may be of use in the treatment of HIV infections.

 Biosantech has developed a novel vaccine called Tat Oyi, which aims at the Tat protein.
 The company's HIV vaccine candidate is not toxic to 48 HIV-positive patients enrolled in a double-blind study taking place in France.
-A Phase I/IIa study, published in 2016, shows a reduction in viral RNA for one of three doses tested.
+A 2016 Phase I/IIa study shows a reduction in viral RNA for one of three doses tested.
 A dose-dependent response was not observed, raising questions about the robustness of the findings.